 - Read our in-depth Canon Powershot G5 X Mark II

-A premium compact camera with a design inspired by 1950s analogue cameras and a fixed 23mm f/2 lens?
+A premium compact camera with a fixed 23mm f/2 lens and a design that's been inspired by 1950s analogue cameras?
 Sounds like the very definition of niche.
-And yet, far from an anachronism, Fujifilm’s X100V is one of the best travel cameras you can buy.
+And yet, Fujifilm’s X100V is one of the best travel cameras you can buy – as long as you're okay with that single focal length and no zoom.

-For a start, it takes the small form factor that made the X100F before it so convenient to carry and adds a supremely useful tilting touchscreen.
-The advantages are gesture support and easier shooting at tight angles.
+For a start, it takes the X100F's small form factor and adds a supremely useful tilting touchscreen.
+The advantages are support for touchscreen gestures and easier shooting at low or high angles.

-Inside, a new 26.1MP sensor and X-Processor 4 translate into improved autofocus, image quality and high ISO performance, building on what was already a fantastic shooting experience with the fixed aperture lens.
+Inside, a new 26.1MP sensor and X-Processor 4 combine to produce improved autofocus, image quality and high ISO performance.
+Our tests found that noise was well-controlled up to ISO 6400, while photos had bags of detail with realistic colors.
 Add in the option to shoot 4K/30p footage on the fly, as well as a higher resolution hybrid EVF, and you’ve got a properly capable pocket performer – provided you’re happy to pay a premium.

 - Read our in-depth Fujifilm X100V review